GPDC/CryptRelay/README_eclipse.md

-﻿# This guide was created in Debian Linux and Eclipse 3.8.1 Want to use Eclipse to build / make changes to CryptRelay?
+# This guide was created for use w/ Debian Linux & Eclipse 3.8.1
+Want to use Eclipse to build / make changes to CryptRelay?
 This is the README for you.

 # If you are new to programming on linux you might need to download and install a couple packages that contain some tools / libraries: